tosi-n/Stroke-CPM/README.md

     ##
     ## Number of Fisher Scoring iterations: 13

+Using the stepwise AIC technique, the trained model for stroke has dropped the variables BMI and Reesident Type as they are not contributing factors that would lead to stroke.
+Stroke classification is non-preedicttive from the above 2 variables, and they have non-significant p-values which are \> 0.05.

 ``` r
 ## Predict the Values
 predict <- predict(model, X_test, type = 'response')